mehmetafsar510/aws_devops/devops/projects/501-microservices-ci-cd-pipeline/README.md

 ansible --version
 aws --version
 ```

-- Test creating key pair for `ansible` using AWS CLI with following script.
+  * Click `Save`

+- After running the job above, replace the script with the one below in order to test creating key pair for `ansible`.

 ```bash
 PATH="$PATH:/usr/local/bin"